-That’s definitely a promise I’d be claiming right now if I were still in school.
-In fact, I pray for wisdom pretty regularly, even without the pressure of finals!
+That’s a promise I’d be claiming right now if I were still in school.
+In fact, I routinely pray for wisdom, even without the pressure of finals!

-If you feel yourself lacking in either patience or wisdom, you may want to pray as you color this week’s design.
-Do both at once, and your stress will melt away before your eyes!
+Do you feel yourself lacking in either patience or wisdom?
+I urge you to pray for them as you color this week’s design.
+Doing both at once should melt stress away before your eyes!

 For those who enjoy journaling as well as coloring, my devotional journals offer the best of both worlds.
-Watch next week for the newest addition to this series — a special volume just for mothers:
+With twelve volumes in this series, you’ll find something for every interest!

 Ideas for using these free printable coloring pages:

 - If your younger children have a hard time sitting still through church, let them color these Scriptures during the Sunday sermon.
 Older kids might rather take notes with this printable.

 - My children and I enjoy coloring these sheets together while my husband reads aloud to us in the evening.
 (For a special treat, I let them use my Prismacolor pencils — but only with supervision, as they are professional-grade and a little pricey.)

 - I give these printables to my children during school time so they can color at the table while I work with their older siblings, and vice versa.
 (Since each of them has their own devotional journal, I’ll sometimes just assign pages out of that for them to fill in or color — that way, they get some handwriting practice, too!)